lquesada/ComfyUI-Prompt-Combinator/README.md

 "🔢 Prompt Combinator Export Gallery" is a node that generates an .html gallery to navigate the output of Prompt Combinator (prompts vs. images)

-See an example of gallery [here](https://lquesada.github.io/ComfyUI-Prompt-Combinator/example), also a gallery all embedded in html [here](https://lquesada.github.io/ComfyUI-Prompt-Combinator/example_embedded).
+See an example of gallery [here](https://lquesada.github.io/ComfyUI-Prompt-Combinator/example), also a gallery with all embedded in a single html [here](https://lquesada.github.io/ComfyUI-Prompt-Combinator/example_embedded).

 ## Simple example
 Download the following example workflow from [here](prompt-combinator_example_workflow.json) or drag and drop the screenshot into ComfyUI.